 Once you have begun to monitor and track online sentiment, it’s time to act on the information you’ve acquired.
 These customer insights are only as valuable as you make them.
-Measuring online sentiment provides key insights into the tone, context, and feelings.
+Measuring online sentiment provides key insights into customer engagement's tone, context, and feelings.

-- What is reputation?
+What is online sentiment?

 Online sentiment is the emotion that people feel when engaging with your brand, product, or service.

 You can measure online sentiment using sentiment analysis.
 Sentiment analysis often uses artificial intelligence to identify the emotional tone of an online mention such as social media posts.
 It's important because it can be used to monitor the feelings and opinions that people have about your brand.
 You can also gain insight on your own from reading and actively interacting with reviews and contacts regarding your business or product.

 Why is online sentiment important?

 Measuring online sentiment unlocks key customer satisfaction information that will help you make more informed business choices in the future.
 You can better gauge customer satisfaction, improve customer loyalty and predict the likelihood of continued engagement.
 It can also provide you with insight into potential downturns in your sector or industry and make preparations or business course corrections, potentially putting you ahead of the curve.

 You can measure online sentiment by monitoring reviews, monitoring social media, and calculating your net promoter score.

 What is net promoter score?

 Your net promoter score measures customer experience by asking your customers the question: How likely is it that you would recommend [your brand] to a friend or colleague?